Coriaria or Redoul extract – Occitania

 19.20 144.00 HT

-This 100% natural dye is prepared from the aerial parts of the plant Coriaria myrtifolia L. This extract is rich in tannins of gallic type extracted with water, according to a sustainable & optimized process.
-This plant was widelay used by the dyers of the XVIIIth century (Paul Gout, Antoine Janot...).
-EXTRACT PRODUCED IN EXCLUSIVITY AND LIMITED QUANTITY
+The CORIARIA (or redoul) EXTRACT from OCCITANIA is manufactured from local raw materials of organic collection.
+This 100% natural dye is obtained from the aerial parts of the plant Coriaria myrtifolia L. It is rich in plant tannins (gallotannins) extracted with water, from sustainable methods.
+This plant was widely used by dyers of the XVIIIth Century (Paul Gout, Antoine Janot…) and described in their historical recipes.

-Natural dye & textile printing : this plant extract allows to dye any type of fibers, mordanted or not.
-The gallotannins can bind directly on the cellulosic fibers.
-Indicative shades depending on the recipe and mordant : beiges, browns ("fauves") (no mordant or aluminum), grey & blacks in the presence of iron, orange in the presence of titanium.
-This plant was used in the preparation of the "Noir de Bédarieux", our city.
+Uses : Natural dyeing and textile printing : this plant extract allows to dye any type of fibers, mordanted or not.
+The tannins of gallic type (tannic acid = hydrolyzable tannins) naturally bind to cellulosic fibers.
+The shades are obtained depending on the concentration of bath and mordant : beige, fawn (not mordanted or aluminium), greys in presence of iron, orange in presence of titanium.
+This plant was part of the recipe of Noir de Bédarieux, our city.
+It was also used and described in the recipes of Paul Gout’s 157 colours.

 Other uses : Tannery.

-Return to Natural Extracts & Natural Dyes
+Return to Natural Dyes & plant extracts

 Additional information